What are your mortgage options when moving home?

 Selling and buying at the same time

-Most home movers are in a chain — they need to sell their current property to fund the purchase of the next one.
-This creates dependencies that can cause delays and stress.
+Most home movers end up in a chain, meaning you need to sell your current property to fund the purchase of the next one.
+That ties your move to other people, which is where delays and stress tend to creep in.

-Your buyer needs to be ready to proceed before you can exchange contracts on your purchase.
-If anyone in the chain has a problem (mortgage decline, survey issue, gazumping), the whole chain can stall or collapse.
+Your own buyer has to be ready to go before you can exchange contracts on the place you are buying.
+If anyone further along the chain hits a problem, whether a declined mortgage, a survey issue, or gazumping, the whole thing can stall or fall apart.

 How to strengthen your position in a chain

-- Get your mortgage Decision in Principle before making an offer
+- Get your mortgage Decision in Principle in place before you make an offer

-- Instruct a solicitor early so searches can begin immediately
+- Instruct a solicitor early so searches can start straight away

-- Consider accepting a slightly lower offer from a chain-free buyer
+- Think about accepting a slightly lower offer from a chain-free buyer

 Options if you want to avoid a chain

-- Sell first and rent temporarily (gives you a chain-free position as a buyer)
+- Sell first and rent for a while, which puts you in a chain-free position as a buyer

-- Bridge the gap with a bridging loan (short-term finance to buy before selling)
+- Bridge the gap with a bridging loan, a short-term finance that lets you buy before you sell

-- Part-exchange with a developer if buying new-build
+- Part-exchange with a developer if you are buying a new-build

 What are early repayment charges and when do they apply?

-If you’re still within a fixed or discounted deal period, your current lender may charge an ERC when you repay the mortgage.
-This is typically 1–5% of the outstanding balance, depending on how far into the deal you are.
+If you are still inside a fixed or discounted deal period, your current lender can charge an ERC when you repay the mortgage.
+It usually runs at 1–5% of the outstanding balance, and where you fall in that range depends on how far into the deal you are.

-If your deal has already ended and you’re on the SVR, there’s usually no ERC.
-In this case, you’re free to move to any lender offering a better rate.
+If your deal has already finished and you have rolled onto the SVR (the lender’s standard variable rate), there is usually no ERC to pay.
+That leaves you free to move to any lender with a better rate.

 The moving home mortgage process